A series of User Experience concepts and design processes.

 Upon completing the mocks, I moved onto developing and testing a responsive hifi prototype.
 And then finally onto developing the source code before publishing my portfolio to the web.

-PROJECT 2 Case Study - Food Truck Website
+PROJECT 2 - Food Truck Website

 Date: March 2025